philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 All together, these factors cause us to under-utilize research.
 Again, many of these are good reasons to _not_ invest in SSR.
 Doing competent but -- let's be honest -- *utterly ordinary work* can be monetized in totally adequate ways.
 Building a small team, leveraging a bit of luck, and avoiding making any terrible decisions for 10 or 20 years can buy you two really nice houses, a few college educations for kids, a funded retirement account, and quite a few nice vacations and meals in restaurants.
 All without touching SSR with a ten foot pole.
 Not bad!

-So after accounting for all the reasons to invest in SSR and considering all the reasons we don't, I think your decision will come down to _dissatisfaction_.
+So after accounting for all the reasons to invest in SSR and considering all the reasons we don't, I think your decision will come down to an emotion rather than an objective decision process.
+That emotion is _dissatisfaction_.
 The folks who are willing to invest in SSR tend to be dissatisfied with the status quo.
 They have a hunger to advance the state of the art.
 A hunger that, frankly, I have been unable to fully explain.
 I have this hunger.
 Some folks I know who "should" be earning more money have this hunger and invest in SSR anyway, despite the "illogical" nature of the investment.
 And I know others who are earning way more money than they need to live well, can't explain how exactly the SSR will contribute more revenue, and also have this hunger.

-The best I've got for an explanation: it's a hunger to understand more deeply.
-We just _have_ to gain this deeper understanding.
-Maybe this is driven by even deeper, more primal motivations for status, power, etc. I don't really know.
+The best I've got for an explanation is this: it's a hunger to understand more deeply combined with a concern that our own personal experience to date is limiting our potential to understand.
+We just _have_ to gain this deeper understanding and maybe this is really driven by even deeper, more primal motivations for status, power, etc. I don't really know.

 I _do_ know that you can stop reading this guide if you're sure you *don't* have this hunger.
 There are easier, less risky ways to optimize your business to make more money and serve your clients better.